Ghardimaou

 Ghardimaou (غار الدماء) is a town in the north-west of Tunisia about 192 km from Tunis.
 It belongs to the Jendouba Governorate.
 The town has about 19,574 inhabitants (64,170 in 2014).
-The rail line from Tunis passing along the Medjerda river ends at Ghardimou; it was built in 1878, and formerly crossed eastwards the border into Algeria.
+The rail line from Tunis passing along the Medjerda river ends at Ghardimou; it was built in 1878, and formerly crossed westwards the border into Algeria.
 Souk Ahras, the first stop in Algeria, is 16 km away.

 The museum of the "common Tunisio-Algerian Remembrance" ("mémoire commune tuniso-algérienne") was opened in 2005 and describes the national struggle for independence.

 Ghardimaou was referenced in the biography of British personality Joseph McKeown, described as “the place where [his] heart lies”.
 McKeown has been a vocal fan of Ghardimaou, talking fondly of his love for the town at numerous public events.